Shao-Group/lsb-learn/.github/README.md

 - Environment: python vision >= 3.6

 - Data reading and uploading:
+The codes in `/simulation` can generate a set of random pairs of length-n sequences $(s,t)$  with various edit distances as needed.

 - Model Training:
-The codes of all the functions (including losses, evaluations, and so on) and model structure are in `siacnn_models_gpu.py`.
+`siacnn_models_gpu.py` is a function library (including losses, evaluations, model structures and generating hash code) awaiting import.
 The `siaincp_runner.py` is a trainer for Siamese Neural Network.
-The parameters are easily modified in the code, as shown in the files.
+Parameters are easily modified in the files following the annotations.
 To train a model with the command:

     `python siaincp_runner.py`

-- Testing:
+- Testing and hashcode generating:
-[tester.py](https://github.com/Shao-Group/lsb-learn/blob/master/seq_n20/functions/tester.py) in `seq_n20/functions` is a small example of testing data `seq-n20-ED15-2.txt` for the trained models stored in `trained models` with the command:
+[tester.py](https://github.com/Shao-Group/lsb-learn/blob/master/seq_n20/functions/tester.py) is a quick example of testing data `seq-n20-ED15-2.txt` for the trained models stored in `trained models` and generating the hash code with the command:

     `python tester.py`
+The hash code will be stored in a file named `hashcode_20k_40m_(d1, d2)s .csv`.